GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/00-install-dartfn.md

 # Installing and using dartfn

-`dartfn` is a command line (CLI) tool for working with Dart Functions Framework projects.
+`dartfn` is a command-line (CLI) tool for working with Dart Functions Framework projects.
 In this early version of the tool, you can use it to generate sample projects from templates.
 Currently, there are three templates: